Here's That Rainy Day: Other notable versions

-Singer/songwriter Paul Williams sang the song on The Tonight Show Starring Johnny Carson in ape makeup as part of promotion for his 1973 film Battle for the Planet of the Apes.
-Show host Johnny Carson said "Here's That Rainy Day" by Frank Sinatra was his favorite song, and sang it with Bette Midler on the penultimate episode of the Carson show on May 21, 1992.
+Singer/songwriter Paul Williams performed the song on The Tonight Show Starring Johnny Carson in ape makeup as part of promotion for his 1973 film Battle for the Planet of the Apes.
+Show host Johnny Carson said "Here's That Rainy Day" by Frank Sinatra was his favorite song and sang it with Bette Midler on the penultimate episode of the Carson show on May 21, 1992.
 After Carson's death in 2005, Doc Severinsen, Tommy Newsom, and Ed Shaughnessy performed the song with Paul Shaffer and the CBS Orchestra on Late Show with David Letterman.
-It is also featured in 2022 movie, Tár.
+It is also featured in the 2022 movie Tár.